koto-lang/koto.dev/content/docs/core/_index.md

 sort_by = "title"
 +++

-# The Core Library
+# Core Library

 ## Overview

-The Core Library is a collection of modules containing useful utilities for fundamental data types in Koto, and is available in every Koto script.
+Koto's Core Library is a collection of modules containing useful utilities for fundamental data types in Koto, and is available in every Koto script.